igomez-p/flutter_fluidsynth/README.md

 }
 ```

-**We can now use the fluidsynth functions in flutter.** In this app, the audio driver is initialized and the sound is loaded into the main program, and the different buttons on the screen will be in charge of generating the different notes.
+**We can now use the fluidsynth functions in flutter.** In this app, the audio driver is initialized and the sound is loaded into the main program, and the different buttons on the screen will be charging the different notes.